Hearing Safety

 - Better Hearing Institute.
 Educational resources on noise and hearing loss.

-Promotes the interests of and provides the highest quality services for
+of and provides the highest quality services for professionals in

-professionals in audiology, speech-language pathology, and speech and
+audiology, speech-language pathology, and speech and hearing science,

 - Hearing Loss.
 Provides the signs of hearing loss, and statistics about its prevalence among adults.